LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 ## Create Application on the Auth0 server ##

-Look at `appsettings.json` in you client app and make sure you replace the Domain Name, ClientID and ClientSecret with the one who have made for your application you have made in the Auth0 server.
+Look at `appsettings.json` in you client app and make sure you replace the Domain Name, ClientID and ClientSecret with the one you have made for your application you have made in the Auth0 server.
 If you do not know how to do that:

 1. Go to Auth0 Dashboard and select Applications.
 And under that select Applications and then pick a name like "User_Profile_Client_Display_App" or My App.